zeh/key-action-binder-as3/README.md

  5. Send the screenshot and the list of controls to zeh at zehfernando dot com.
  6. If possible, test in additional browsers to see if you get different results.
 In some systems, the regular Flash Player (plugin on FireFox, Safari, etc) behaves differently from the built-in Flash Player (Pepper Flash on Chrome).
 In this case, we need screenshots and lists of mappings for both kinds of player.

 To contribute with code, fixes, additions, or even new key mappings added directly to the [controllers list file](https://github.com/zeh/key-action-binder/blob/master/src/com/zehfernando/input/binding/controllers.json), you can just edit the related file inside GitHub (by editing it directly on the website, or creating a fork) and doing a pull request.
-This is an easy way to contribute, and it guarantees you will be credited for your work (accepted pull requests have their authors show as contributors to the project).
+This is an easy way to contribute, and it guarantees you will be credited for your work (accepted pull requests have their authors automatically show as contributors to the project).

 ## Credits and thanks